Cape Nosappu [納沙布岬]

 They are located at the southwestern end of Kurile Islands.

 In Japanese, the Northern Territories are called "Hoppou-Ryoudo" (北方領土).

 And, Japanese people usually call these islands "Northern Four Islands" because of regarding Habomai Islands as an island.

 In 1855, Treaty of Shimoda between Japan and Russia determined the attribution of these islands to Japan.

-But Russia, one of the Allies, occupied them at the end of the Pacific War (World War II) by unconditional surrender of Japan in 1945.
+But Russia (Soviet Union at that time), one of the Allies, occupied them at the end of the Pacific War (World War II) by unconditional surrender of Japan in 1945.

 After the war, Japan has been taken a stance that these islands are the traditional Japanese territory and has been reclaiming them.